 The downside to implementing a macro instead of a function is that macro definitions are more complex than function definitions because you’re writing Rust code that writes Rust code.
 Due to this indirection, macro definitions are generally more difficult to read, understand, and maintain than function definitions.

-There is one last important difference between macros and functions: you must define macros or bring them into scope before you call them in a file, whereas you can define functions anywhere and call them anywhere.
+Another important difference between macros and functions is that you must define macros or bring them into scope before you call them in a file, as opposed to functions you can define anywhere and call anywhere.

 Declarative Macros with macro_rules! for General Metaprogramming

-The most widely used form of macros in Rust are declarative macros.
-These are also sometimes referred to as “macros by example”, “macro_rules! macros”, or just plain “macros”.
+The most widely used form of macros in Rust is declarative macros.
+These are also sometimes referred to as “macros by example,” “macro_rules! macros,” or just plain “macros.”
 At their core, declarative macros allow you to write something similar to a Rust match expression.
 As discussed in Chapter 6, match expressions are control structures that take an expression, compare the resulting value of the expression to patterns, and then run the code associated with the matching pattern.
-Macros also compare a value to patterns that are associated with particular code; in this situation, the value is the literal Rust source code passed to the macro, the patterns are compared with the structure of that source code, and the code associated with each pattern, when matched, replaces the code passed to the macro.
+Macros also compare a value to patterns that are associated with particular code: in this situation, the value is the literal Rust source code passed to the macro; the patterns are compared with the structure of that source code; and the code associated with each pattern, when matched, replaces the code passed to the macro.
 This all happens during compilation.

 To define a macro, you use the macro_rules! construct.
 Let’s explore how to use macro_rules! by looking at how the vec! macro is defined.
 Chapter 8 covered how we can use the vec! macro to create a new vector with particular values.
-For example, the following macro creates a new vector with three integers inside:
+For example, the following macro creates a new vector containing three integers:

 let v: Vec<u32> = vec![1, 2, 3];